himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ## Ansible Basics

-#### Hosts Inventory
+#### Hosts File

-A host inventory file is a yaml file that defines hosts to connect to in ansible.
+A host inventory file is a yaml file that defines hosts ansible can connect to.
 The default file is located at `/etc/ansible/hosts`.
-Another inventory file may be provided using the `-i` flag.
+An alternative inventory file may also be provided using the `-i` flag.

-Example:
+Example file:

 ```yaml
 [VMs]